Suigetsu/Valgrind_1337/README.md

 ## How to install Docker on your Machine:
 Go to the Managed Softwar Center and download Docker from there.
 ![MSC](https://i.imgur.com/TjmwlqF.png)
-Before launching Docker, we need to make sure it's stored in `goinfre` folder.
+Before launching Docker, we need to make sure it's Caches folder stored in `goinfre` folder.
 To do that:
 ```
 cd goinfre
 mkdir docker